Center for Climate, Health, and the Global Environment

 Sweta Waghela is the Climate Resilient Clinics Project coordinator at Harvard Chan C-CHANGE.
 She collaborates with frontline health clinics, researchers, and organizations to center patients in climate resilience efforts, aiming to prevent foreseeable harms from the climate crisis.
 She holds a Master of Public Health from George Washington University and has worked as the health equity fellow at ecoAmerica and interned in Uganda to work on sustainable health practices and community education.

-Howard Frumkin, a physician and epidemiologist, is Professor Emeritus of Environmental and Occupational Health Sciences at the University of Washington.
-Previously he was head of the Our Plant, Our Health initiative at the Wellcome Trust in London (2018-19), Dean of the University of Washington School of Public Health (2010-16), Director of the National Center for Environmental Health at the U.S. Centers for Disease Control and Prevention (2005-10), and Professor and Chair of Environmental and Occupational Health at Emory University’s Rollins School of Public Health (1990-2005).
+Howard Frumkin, a physician and epidemiologist, is Professor Emeritus of Environmental and Occupational Health Sciences at the University of Washington School of Public Health, where he served as Dean from 2010-2016.
+He served as Senior Vice President of Trust for Public Land (2021-2024), as head of the Our Plant, Our Health initiative at the Wellcome Trust in London (2018-19), Director of the National Center for Environmental Health at the U.S. Centers for Disease Control and Prevention (2005-10), and Professor and Chair of Environmental and Occupational Health at Emory University’s Rollins School of Public Health (1990-2005).

-Howard K. Koh is the Harvey V. Fineberg Professor of the Practice of Public Health Leadership at the Harvard T. H. Chan School of Public Health as well as a member of the faculty executive committee of the Harvard Advanced Leadership Initiative.
+Dr. Howard K. Koh is the Harvey V. Fineberg Professor of the Practice of Public Health Leadership at the Harvard T. H. Chan School of Public Health as well as a member of the Faculty Executive Committee of the Harvard Advanced Leadership Initiative.
 In these roles, he advances interdisciplinary leadership education and training at the Harvard T.H.
 Chan School of Public Health as well as across Harvard University.
-He also serves as the inaugural chair of the Harvard T. H. Chan School of Public Health Initiative on Health and Homelessness and co-director of the Initiative on Health, Spirituality and Religion at Harvard University.
-Previously at Harvard Chan School (2003-2009), he was associate dean for public health practice and director of the School’s Center for Public Health Preparedness.
+He also serves as the inaugural Chair of the Harvard T. H. Chan School of Public Health Initiative on Health and Homelessness and Co-Director of the Initiative on Health, Spirituality and Religion at Harvard University.
+Previously at Harvard School of Public Health (2003-2009), he was Associate Dean for Public Health Practice and Director of the School’s Center for Public Health Preparedness.

-From 2009-2014, Koh was the 14th assistant secretary for health for the U.S. Department of Health and Human Services (HHS), after being nominated by President Barack Obama and being confirmed by the U.S. Senate.
-During that time, he oversaw 12 core public health offices, including the Office of the Surgeon General and the U.S. Public Health Service Commissioned Corps, 10 regional health offices across the nation, and 10 presidential and secretarial advisory committees.
-He served as senior public health advisor to the HHS Secretary and in that capacity oversaw Healthy People 2020 (the nation’s public health agenda), promoted the disease prevention and public health …
+From 2009-2014, Dr. Koh was the 14th Assistant Secretary for Health for the U.S. Department of Health and Human Services (HHS), after being nominated by President Barack Obama and being confirmed by the U.S. Senate.
+During that time, he oversaw 12 core public health offices, including the Office of the Surgeon General and the U.S. Public Health Service Commissioned Corps, 10 Regional Health Offices across the nation, and 10 Presidential and Secretarial advisory committees.
+He served as senior public health advisor to the HHS Secretary and in that capacity oversaw Healthy People 2020 (the nation’s public health agenda), promoted the disease prevention and public health dim…